fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Smart contracts**: these are programs having their terms encoded in computer code.
 These are not legal documents, even if they sometimes include agreements or agreements between parties that resemble a regular legal contract.
 On the Ethereum Virtual Machine, smart contracts are the most common type of programming.
 Smart contracts contains a series of automated operations that may be programmed and executed if a series of criteria are satisfied.

-* **Soft fork**: A soft fork is an update that is backward-compatible, allowing upgraded nodes to continue connect with not upgraded ones.
+* **Soft fork**: a soft fork is an update that is backward-compatible, allowing upgraded nodes to continue connect with not upgraded ones.
 A soft fork often involves the insertion of a new rule that does not conflict with the existing ones.

 * **Snapshot**: in the context of cryptocurrencies, the process of capturing the state of a blockchain at a specific block height is frequently referred to as taking a snapshot.
 In this instance, the snapshot captures the entirety of the blockchain ledger, including all of the current addresses and the information linked with them (i.e. transactions, fees, balance, metadata, and so on).
 Prior to each round of an airdrop event, snapshots are frequently employed.
 Tokens are given during an airdrop based on the balance of each blockchain address.
 In this instance, snapshots are made to capture each token holder's balance at a certain moment in time (i.e. block height).
 Snapshots are also important during blockchain hard forks, as they mark the block height in which the main chain will be recorded before giving birth to the new chain.

+* **Software Agent**: a software agent is a computer program that acts on behalf of an entity (e.g. individual, organisation, business).

+* **sOEF (Simple Open Economic Framework)**: the simple-OEF, or sOEF, is a search and discovery service for autonomous economic agents.
+For additional information: [here](https://docs.google.com/document/d/1CFSLKM01cbctdBBPd3izAd_zNabRczaMv2dq1N5bXCg/edit#heading=h.jm6oakj7ls91).

 * **Spread**: when an order is made on an exchange or market, the disagreement of the difference in price between potential buy and sell offers of an asset is called the spread.
 A wide spread in price can lead to higher slippage.